Found by AI

 How large is the AI search market and how fast is it growing?

 McKinsey projects $750 billion in US revenue will flow through AI-powered search by 2028.
 The GEO market was $886 million in 2024 and is projected to reach $7.3 billion by 2031 at a 34% CAGR (Incremys, 2026).
 Gartner predicts traditional search volume will drop 25% by 2026.
 58% of consumers now rely on AI for product recommendations, more than double the 25% from two years ago (Sequencr.ai, September 2025).
+These projections describe the market, not a revenue guarantee from any product.

 What percentage of brands currently have a GEO strategy?